What is Conversion Rate Optimisation?

 Common CRO methods

-In the world of digital marketing, CRO best practice has a few tried-and-tested methods that are generally considered to help raise conversion rates across the board.
+In the world of digital marketing, CRO best practices have a few tried-and-tested methods that are generally considered to help raise conversion rates across the board.

 Many of these methods are ones we talk about in this blog.
 They are:

-If you’re just starting out with conversion rate optimisation?
+If you’re just starting out with optimisation?
 Try these first.
 They’re kind of like the “golden rules”, which, when they’re missing, are the most common weak spots in any landing page.

 Just like whenever you make changes to your page, test, test, and test again.
-Split testing will hopefully lead to a little bump in conversions when you hit upon something that benefited from optimisation, and you can follow that thread to make similar improvements elsewhere.
+Split testing will likely lead to a bump in conversions when you hit upon something that benefited from optimisation, and you can follow that thread to make similar improvements elsewhere.

 But what about when the above methods don’t work for you?